 - Can also run on non-domain joined machines or Workplace-joined machines

 - Can be deployed as logon script through Intune

 - Can easily run from a shortcut as well.

 The main question remains, how to configure the script for your OneDrive for Business account.
-The script’s web page covers all the steps required to setup and run the script.
-There are some parameters which need to be changed with your values.
+The script’s web page covers all the steps required to set up and run the script.
+There are some parameters that need to be changed with your values.
 Once you are done with them, you are good to go and execute the script on your computer.